bigaidream/subsets_ml_cookbook/py_tools/neon_spearmint.md

 > It's very weird that Ubuntu `14.04.3` does NOT work with Nvidia GT 630 and CUDA 7.0, in that after installing CUDA 7.0, Ubuntu cannot boot normally.
 However, it works well with Ubuntu `14.04.2`, which is why I use slightly different Ubuntu versions on two machines.

 It should be noted that `theano` works just fine on my machines.
 In order to make hyperparameter tuning practical, I'm forced to use CPU mode and run it on a **HUGE** CPU cluster.
 Luckily, I was awarded some Microsoft Azure computing resources.

+> update: 6 September, 2015
+> I can now work with Docker `cudanet` mode.
+It can only work with CUDA 7.0 with driver version 346.46

 ## Entry point